-If you choose to use the familiar face alerts feature on your Nest Cam, we will process face images and underlying face prints for the purpose of enabling your device to recognise familiar faces and to notify you of unknown people.
-You control the manner in which the familiar face alerts feature will operate using your account or application settings.
-Depending on where you live, you may need to get consent to scan the faces of people visiting your home.
+Facial-recognition data to enable the Familiar Face Alerts feature: If you choose to use the familiar face alerts feature on your Nest Cam, we will process face images and underlying face prints for the purpose of enabling your device to recognise familiar faces and to notify you of familiar and unknown people.
+Using the app and your account, you control whether this biometric processing occurs.
+Depending on where you live and how you configure the Products and Services, you may need to get explicit consent to scan the faces of people visiting your home. .

 Technical information from the device: In order to improve your experience over time and help troubleshoot any problem you may encounter with Nest Cam, we record your Nest Cam model and serial number, software version, and technical information such as Wi-Fi signal strength.

 Saved and Shared Content: Nest Cam enables you to determine the purpose and the means for which you save and share content.
 You may save and may choose to share certain content like video clips, live video streams, images, captions and comments for other people to access using the Services.
 We will collect and store information that will allow us to save or share your content at your instruction through the Services.